iniveyro/iniveyro/README.md

-- 👋 Hi, I’m Ivan Niveyro
+- 👋 Hi, I’m Ivan Niveyro.
-- 👀 Backend Developer with Django REST Framework and .NET
+- 👀 Backend Developer with Django REST Framework and dotNET.
+-   IoT Enthusiast with Arduino.
-- 📫 How to reach me iiniveyro@gmail.com
+- 📫 How to reach me iiniveyro@gmail.com,

 <!---
 iniveyro/iniveyro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.